Frequently Asked Questions

 The timeframes for arrival will vary and will depend on how long it takes for the sponsored refugees to be verified and complete the health, English language and immigration assessments, and travel to New Zealand from wherever they currently reside.

-There may be some additional travel delays due to ongoing COVID-19 restrictions in some parts of the world.
+There may be travel delays in some parts of the world.
 For less complicated cases, it may take between nine to twelve months for the sponsored refugees to arrive in New Zealand.

-Once you are approved as a sponsor organisation a few things will happen:
+Once you are approved as a sponsor a few things will happen:

 HOST will work with you to identify areas where your group might want additional training.